YinHk-Notes/javascript-cheatsheet-and-note/ECMAScript/ES6-Scope/readme.md

 ```

 ## block scope
-The area inside curly braces{} is block scope.const and let keywords allow developers to declare variables in the block scope, which means those variables exist only within the corresponding block.
+The area inside curly braces{} is block scope.const and let keywords allow developers to declare variables in the block scope, which means those variables exist only within the corresponding block{curly braces}.

 ```js
 function foo(){